mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

     a.
 You can try most of the AWS services for [free for a year](http://aws.amazon.com/free/).

-2. [Create a user and group via Amazon’s Identity and Access Management (IAM) to perform the backup/upload](#2-create-a-user-and-group)
+2. [Create a user and group via Amazon Identity and Access Management (IAM) to perform the backup/upload](#2-create-a-user-and-group)

 3. [Create a bucket in Amazon Simple Storage Service (S3) to hold your files](#3-create-a-bucket-in-s3)